andyatkinson/blog/_posts/2010-10-10-surge-conference.md

  - my database is slow: evaluate the time taken in database and between application tiers. tools: httpwatch, stevesouders.com, Yahoo performance rules

- - I want to add new hardware, how do I change my application to support this? requires no code changes, to add add more hardware.
+ - I want to add new hardware, how do I change my application to support this?
+Requires no code changes, to add add more hardware.
 API in place: one code path for business functionality, enables testability.
 Store results of query in cache, hates ORMs in use in Rails/hibernate because returning the whole row is unnecessary

 Sharding products: akeban (automatic sharding), mysql monitoring, monyog (not free, easy to install) and cacti.